excalabear/Ubrowser/ReadMe.txt

     project (.dsp) file, but they should export the makefiles locally.

 UBrowser.cpp
-    This is the main DLL source file.
+    This contains the code and its functions to scan the unreal tournament player for cheats and tweaks.

 	When created, this DLL does not export any symbols.
 As a result, it will not produce a .lib file when it is built.
 If you wish this project